 Expanding the notion of evidence

 We have identified that the creation of research that can be translated into practice is not a simple matter.
 The question of what type of knowledge and created by whom, in what context should be considered legitimate, still remains.
 The concept of ‘methodological pluralism’ ( Kasket, 2013) offers one way in which to reconcile the tension between assumptions underlying more positivist approaches with the humanistic and intersubjective concerns of counselling psychology.
 The concepts of methodological pluralism suggests that there are numerous research methods that can be useful in addressing a research question.
 The position is therefore opposed to the idea that there is only one valid way to approach the inquiry of any given question.
 By expanding the notion of what constitutes ‘science’ and ‘valid evidence’, an increasing inclusion of diverse methodological perspectives with different epistemological underpinnings can be appreciated and valued.
 Key concepts within counselling psychology such as meaning, values and insight are less amenable to be tested via strictly quantitative methods.
 Instead, they may be better explored via qualitative research approaches which provide rich and detailed pictures of human experience.
 A pluralistic approach to evidence enables more inclusive methods for the synthesis of evidence and highlights the useful contribution to counselling psychology practice from a diverse array of research approaches ( Hanley & Winter, 2016).
 In the case of evidence-based practice versus practice-based evidence, seeing the two paradigms as complementary rather than competing may be the most appropriate way forward for counselling psychologists.
 Barkham, Stiles, Lambert and Mellor-Clark (2010) suggest that both are needed in order to build a relevant and rigorous science of the psychological therapies.
-Barkham (2003) suggest that ‘no single research paradigm can deliver all the requirements of rigorous and relevant research’ (p.
+Barkham and Mellor-Clark (2003) suggest that ‘no single research paradigm can deliver all the requirements of rigorous and relevant research’ (p.
 320).
 Therefore it is suggested that practitioners and researchers should seek to value diverse research approaches which in combination enable a richer foundation of knowledge on both the process and outcomes of psychological therapy.

 Forming a relationship with research